svirant/DonutDongle/README.md

 */

-int offset = 0; // Only needed for multiple Donut Dongles (DD).
+int const offset = 0; // Only needed for multiple Donut Dongles (DD).
 Set offset so 2nd,3rd,etc boards don't overlap SVS profiles. (e.g. offset = 300;)
                       // MUST use SVS=1 on additional DDs.
 If using the IR receiver, recommended to have it only connected to the DD with offset = 0.

-uint8_t SVS = 1; //     "Remote" profiles are profiles that are assigned to buttons 1-12 on the RT4K remote.
+uint8_t const SVS = 1; //     "Remote" profiles are profiles that are assigned to buttons 1-12 on the RT4K remote.
 "SVS" profiles reside under the "/profile/SVS/" directory
                       //     on the SD card.
 This option allows you to choose which ones to call when a console is powered on.
 Remote profiles allow you to easily change
                       //     the profile being used for a console's switch input if your setup is in flux.
 SVS require you to rename the file itself on the SD card which is
                       //     a little more work.
 Regardless, SVS profiles will need to be used for console switch inputs over 12.
                       //
                       // **** Make sure "Auto Load SVS" is "On" under the RT4K Profiles menu.
 A requirement for most options ****
                       //
                       // 0 - use "Remote" profiles 1-12 for up to 12 inputs on 1st Extron Switch and SVS 13 - 99 for everything over 12.
 Only SVS profiles are used on 2nd Extron Switch if connected.
                       //
                       //     - remote profiles 1-12 for 1st Extron or TESmart Switch (If S0 below is set to true - remote profile 12 is used when all ports are in-active)
                       //     - SVS  12 - 99  for 1st Extron or TESmart (S0 is true)
                       //     - SVS  13 - 99  for 1st Extron or TESmart (S0 is false)
                       //     - SVS 101 - 199 for 2nd Extron or TESmart
                       //     - SVS 201 - 208 for 1st gScart
                       //     - SVS 209 - 216 for 2nd gScart
                       //
                       // 1 - use only "SVS" profiles.
                       //     Make sure "Auto Load SVS" is "On" under the RT4K Profiles menu
                       //     RT4K checks the /profile/SVS subfolder for profiles and need to be named: "S<input number>_<user defined>.rt4"
                       //     For example, SVS input 2 would look for a profile that is named S2_SNES.rt4
                       //     If there’s more than one profile that fits the pattern, the first match is used
                       //
                       //     - SVS   1 -  99 for 1st Extron or TESmart
                       //     - SVS 101 - 199 for 2nd Extron or TESmart
                       //     - SVS 201 - 208 for 1st gScart
                       //     - SVS 209 - 216 for 2nd gScart
                       //     - SVS   0       for S0 option mentioned below
                       //
                       //  ** If S0 below is set to true, create "/profile/SVS/S0_<user defined>.rt4" for when all ports are in-active.
 Ex: S0_HDMI.rt4
                       //
                       // 2 - use "Remote" profiles 1-12 for gscart/gcomp switches.
 Remote profile 1-8 for 1st gscart switch, 9-12 for inputs 1-4 on 2nd gscart switch.
                       //     inputs 5-8 on the 2nd gscart switch will use SVS profiles 213 - 216
                       //
                       //     - remote profiles 1-8 for 1st gScart, 9 - 12 for first 4 inputs on 2nd gScart (If S0 below is set to true - remote profile 12 is used when all ports are in-active)
                       //     - SVS 213 -  216 for remaining inputs 5 - 8 on 2nd gScart
                       //     - SVS   1 -  99 for 1st Extron or TESmart
                       //     - SVS 101 - 199 for 2nd Extron or TESmart
                       //
                       //
                       //

-bool S0  = false;        // (Profile 0)
+bool const S0  = false;        // (Profile 0)
                          //
                          //  ** Recommended to remove any /profile/SVS/S0_<user defined>.rt4 profiles and leave this option "false" if using in tandem with the Scalable Video Switch. **
                          //